 - Bake it for 30 minutes in your oven before you can enjoy a fluffy homemade French brioche bread.

-There are several ways how you can form your brioche.
-I prefer to make one big brioche which looks like the one in the picture (which one I actually made in order to provide you with an excellent brioche recipe 😍).
-Very simple, just form 6 balls of identical size, place them in a loaf tin, let them rise for an hour, and you will have the result like in the picture above.
-First, there will be a lot of space between the balls, and the loaf tin will not be filled out, but after rising for an hour, it will be in perfect shape.
+There are several ways how you can form your French brioche.
+I prefer to make one big bread which I am going to explain to you a bit further.
+You need to form 5 balls or logs of identical size, place them in a loaf tin, let them rise for an hour, and you will have a fabulous looking French Brioche loaf like in the picture above.
+Don’t be irritated if there is a lot of empty space when you place the balls in the loaf tin.
+They will rise a lot in one hour and fill up this empty space.